-So, how long does it take?
+So, how long does it take to get life insurance?
 The length of time it takes to get your policy approved depends on a number of factors and it’s different for everyone.
 If buying life insurance is on your to-do list, knowing what the process involves can give you an idea of when you’ll get the green light on coverage.
 It typically takes 4-6 weeks to get life insurance if you opt for a fully underwritten policy.
-If you choose a life insurance policy that does not require a medical exam, you can get life insurance in as little as 24 hours.
+If you choose a non med life insurance policy, you can get life insurance in as little as 24 hours.

 What the Life Insurance Application Process Involves